underground0930/react-hook-recaptcha-v2/README.md

 # Features

 - react-hook with built-in recaptcha-v2
-- Corresponding to checkbox and INVISIBLE.
+- Corresponding to checkbox and invisible.

 # Requirement

 - Node.js: v18.13.0

+# Depends on

+- react: 18.2.0

 # Usage